david-a-parry/vcfhacks/readme.md

 To run the scripts either add the enclosing directory to your PATH and make sure the scripts are executable (e.g. 'chmod +x vcfhacks/*.pl'), run the scripts directly from the folder (e.g. ./annotateSnps.pl) or run each script using 'perl [location of script]' followed by the required arguments.
 Help information is available for most scripts by running the script with either '--help' or '--manual' options.

-If you want to use scripts to search bgzip compressed VCFs or use rankOnCaddScore.pl you will also need to build and install the Tabix.pm perl module by Heng Li.
-From the vcfhacks directory:
+If you want to use scripts to search bgzip compressed VCFs or use rankOnCaddScore.pl, as of version 0.2.2 you will also need to build and install the Bio::DB::HTS::Tabix.
+Note, that this replaces the Tabix.pm perl module used in previous versions of these scripts.
+For pre-v0.2.2 versions installation of the Tabix.pm module could be acheived using the following command:

     cd lib/Tabix/
     make